lewisling/3DFamilyTreeFileUtility/README.md

 Are you still reading?
 January 2015 update:
 I have been working over the holidays getting the Family Search GEDCOMx API connected into my Visual Studio C# development environment.
-I've started with the inital C# Scripts that I created in Unity3D for the inital demo, and started to merge the two.
+I've started with the initial C# Scripts that I created in Unity3D for the initial demo, and started to merge the two.

 I now have made contact with the FamilySearch Sandbox, and am reading in Family Groups into the format I'll use to populate the 3D world.

 In order for you to get this to work, you will need a Developer Key and a Sandbox Login to www.FamilySearch.org

-This is just my initial checkin.
+This is just my initial check-in.
 I am starting to be concerned about source code and version control, and just the sanity of having a master copy of this somewhere besides just on my computer.